blopa/Magento-Chatbot/README.md

 	- Code improvements
 	- Add admin commands listing on Telegram
 	- Fix problem when receiving 503 from wit.ai
-	- Add option to disable Bot replies on Facebook (good for when a you need to reply on Page Messages)
+	- [Backend] Add option to disable Bot replies on Facebook (good for when a you need to reply on Page Messages)
+	- [Backend] Add option to open Messenger Box with referral
+	- [Backend] Add option to write the customer name in a message using "{customername}"
 - **v0.0.12:**
 	- Fix command alias
 	- Fix list categories command glitch